Family Mediation Solicitors

 What is the difference between family mediation and collaborative law?

 There are some similarities between family mediation and collaborative law, as both are forms of alternative dispute resolution.
-The main difference between the two is the fact that you and your former partner will both be represented by your own solicitors who will work to arrange the best solutions for you and your family.
+The main difference between the two is that in collaborative law you and your former partner will both be represented by your own solicitors who will work to arrange the best solutions for you and your family.

 You can learn more about our expertise with collaborative law here.